Pishuhott/flex-panel-gallery/README.md

 **Description**

-Gallery with images that are opened when you click on them.
-When you open it, additional text appears and the font increases.
+Gallery with images that open when you click on them.
+When you open it, additional text appears and the font grows larger.
+Practice with flexbox.